c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

  ## DSC Resources

-Desired State Configuration (DSC) Resources provide the building blocks for a DSC configuration.
-A resource exposes properties that can be configured (schema) and contains the PowerShell script functions that the Local Configuration Manager (LCM) calls to what Microsoft call the "make it so" phase.
+Desired State Configuration Resources provide the building blocks for a DSC configuration.
+A resource exposes properties that can be configured `schema` and contains the PowerShell script functions that the Local Configuration Manager `LCM` calls to what Microsoft call the `make it so` phase.

  ## DSC Configurations

  Configurations are codes that define what the resources should do and should consists of the following parts:

-- The Configuration block.
+* The Configuration block.
-- One or more Node blocks. .
+* One or more Node blocks.
-- One or more resource blocks.
+* One or more resource blocks.